simdjson/simdjson/CONTRIBUTING.md

 In short, most code changes should either bring new features or better performance.
 We want to avoid unmotivated code changes.

+Contributors are encouraged to

+- Follow as much as possible the existing code style.
+We do not enforce a specific code style, but we prefer consistency.
+- Modify as few lines of code as possible when working on an issue.
+The more lines to you modify, the harder it is for your fellow human beings to understand what is going on.

-We will not tolerate bullying, bigotery or intimidation.
+Though we do not have a formal code of conduct, we will not tolerate bullying, bigotery or intimidation.
+Everyone is welcome to contribute.